NZ22/CS466-Final-Project/README.md

 <p> Run the interactive version of the Needleman-Wunsch algorithm with the option to specify your own sequences as well as match, mismatch, and gap scores; backtrace will be shown

 > python3 protein.py
-<p> Run the global alignment algorithm to on the cytochrome b mitochondrion protein sequences for 20+ species in comparison to humans
+<p> Run the global alignment algorithm on the cytochrome b mitochondrion protein sequences for 20+ species in comparison to humans